fetchcord/FetchCord/README.md

 --time, -t, set custom duration for cycles in seconds.

---terminal, set custom terminal (useful if using a script or dmenu).

---termfont, set custom terminal font (useful if fastfetch can't get it).

---pause-cycle, Extra cycle that pauses FetchCord to show other activities.

 --install, Install fetchcord as a systemd service and enable it.

 --uninstall, Uninstall fetchcord systemd service.